MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-configure-byoca.md

 1. For **Basics**, enter the following properties:

    * Name: Enter a descriptive name for the CA object.
 Name it so you can easily identify it later.
 Example: *Contoso BYOCA issuing CA*
    * Description: Enter a description for the CA object.
 This setting is optional, but recommended.
-Example: *Cloud PKI issuing CA using bring you own root CA anchored to an on-premises ADCS issuing CA*
+Example: *Cloud PKI issuing CA using bring-your-own-root-CA anchored to an on-premises ADCS issuing CA*

 1. Select **Next** to continue to **Configuration settings**.
 1. Select the CA type and root CA source.